jimniels/blog/_posts/2013-01-21-unicode-symbols-and-font-stacks.md

 ---
-layout: post
 title: Miscellaneous Unicode Symbols, Font Stacks, and You
 date: 2013-01-21
 tags: tips
+redirect_from: /posts/unicode-symbols-and-font-stacks/
 ---

 I needed a star symbol in my design.
 That's how this all started.
 I wanted to use something other than an image to display the star on screen for various reasons:

 1. I wanted the star to be different colors in different contexts and I didn't want to create an image of the star for each variance.
 2. I wanted the star to be crisp and clear, which meant I'd have to create multiple sizes of the image for retina screen support.

 So rather than create a handful of stars as images (in different colors and sizes) I decided to try using the black star symbol in Unicode (U+2605, &amp;#9733).